ctncerv7r1ls/color-my-tabs/README.md

 ## Color My Tabs
 ![Preview](http://i.imgur.com/NbRRftP.png)

-This is an extension for Pale Moon web browser which colors your tabs relatively to their favicons basing on dominant color lookup.
-It has some parameters which can be customized such as fading style, saturation, brightness, opacity, font colors for each tab state and also few other additional tweaks.
+This is an extension for Pale Moon web browser which colors your tabs relatively to their favicons.
+It uses dominant color lookup to this purpose, with some restrictions.
+It has several parameters which can be customized such as fading style, saturation, brightness, opacity, font colors for each tab state and also few other additional tweaks.

 ### Compatibility
 Besides Pale Moon's default theme, it should also work correctly with following custom themes: Aeromoon, Camimoon, Compact Moon, Dark Moon, Darkness, DarkPitch, Fox 2 The Moon, Kempelton Reloaded, LittleMoon, MicroMoon, Modoki Moon, Moonfox3, Moonola, Nauticalia, Noia Moon, Past Modern Revisited, Phoenity Rebirth, Qute 4 PM, Qute Large, Qute Legacy, Reinheit, Tangerinemoon, Tangomoon and White Moon.